TomOstt/ExperimentalTest/README.md

 hides most of that latency for free). we land at ~62% of cublas.

-the remaining gap to cublas is warptiling + bank-conflict-free layouts, a bigger rewrite. ill keep improving it.
+the remaining gap to cublas is warptiling + bank-conflict-free layouts, a bigger rewrite. ill keep improving it later on.